Skip To Main Content

 Going Beyond

-The Gift of An Aiglon Education
+The Gift of an Aiglon Education

 The Aiglon Impact

 Every Aiglonian carries a story of how Aiglon shaped their story and helped carve their path in the world.
-More than just a school, Aiglon is a lifelong community,one that extends far beyond Villars, spreading its values and spirit across the globe.
+More than just a school, Aiglon is a lifelong community, one that extends far beyond Villars, spreading its values and spirit across the globe.